-The NDHP will plan to purchase through approved state procurement processes, 6 portable inspection ramp units, similar to what we purchased in FY 2018.
-These systems will allow trucks to be driven up onto the ramps to create additional room for inspectors to reach axles, brake and under carriage components.
+In FY2019, the NDHP purchased through approved state procurement process, portable inspection ramp units, similar to what we purchased in FY 2018.
+Those systems will allow trucks to be driven up onto the ramps to create additional room for inspectors to reach axles, brake and under carriage components.
 Many of the newer truck designs have aerodynamic features that prohibit officers from inspecting some components during a Level 1 inspection.
 These ramp units would allow officers access to these types of trucks.
 The NDHP does not have a pit or inspection barn that allows officers to adequately access the underside of certain CMVs.
 These units would enhance the inspection capabilities of our officers.
-6 units will be placed at the 6 fixed inspection stations.
-The NDHP conducted a formal RFP last year.
-The cost for one set of inspection ramps was \$6,361.
-The NDHP will budget \$6,500 for each set of ramps.
-6x \$6,500 = \$39,000. (updated 7/15/19)
+That project is complete and further ramps do not need to be purchased during FY2020.